JakubKorytko/images-cloud/README.md

   e.g. http://localhost:3001/
 ```

-⚠️There is not authentication on server side to manipulate users, if you want to deploy this app, you should add some for safety!
+⚠️ There is not authentication on server side to manipulate users, if you want to deploy this app, you should add some for safety!

 ### 🔒 Authentication